rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > This question gathers data on the communities perceptions of certain aspects of Rust at this point in time.

-### In your opinion, have the following aspects of Rust gotten better or worse over the past year?
+### In your opinion, have the following aspects of Rust got better or worse over the past year?

 Type: matrix